sanjeed5/new-mac-setup/README.md

 This repository is designed with security in mind:

-### Public vs. Private Backups

-The backup script automatically separates backups into two categories:
+### Backup Directory Structure

+All backups are stored in the `backups/` directory with the following organization:

-1. **Public-Safe Backups** (in `backups/public/`):
+1. **Public-Safe Backups**:
-   - Oh My Zsh configuration (themes, plugins)
-   - Homebrew packages list
-   - Node.js global packages list
-   - Python packages list
+   - `backups/homebrew/`: Brewfile and package lists
-   - VSCode extensions list
+   - `backups/vscode/extensions.txt`: VSCode extensions list
+   - `backups/ohmyzsh/`: Oh My Zsh themes and plugins
    - Other non-sensitive configurations

-2. **Private Backups** (in `backups/private/`):
-   - SSH keys and configuration
+2. **Private/Sensitive Backups**:
-   - Git global configuration
+   - `backups/git/`: Git configuration (may contain email)
-   - VSCode settings
+   - `backups/vscode/settings.json`: VSCode settings (may contain tokens)
-   - Database configurations
-   - Docker credentials
-   - Browser profiles
+   - `backups/macos/`: System preferences (may contain personal settings)
    - Other potentially sensitive data

 ### Security Warnings